The Man Who Owns Autozone

 But this says as much about the murky areas of corporate accounting and "guidance" to analysts as it does about fundamentals.
 Clearly, it is better to beat low expectations than meet high ones as far as stock price is concerned.

 That leaves the Edward S. Lampert Effect.
 Lampert, a Yale graduate, got his start at Goldman Sachs & Co., working for future Treasury Secretary Robert Rubin.
 "His people spent hours researching our stores," says Kauffman.
 He bought and waited, then bought and waited some more.
-By 1999 he was what is known in finance as a "bully," with enough shares to demand a seat on the board and changes in management.
+By 1999 he was what is known in finance as the board and changes in management.

 In 2000, CEO John Adams and President Tim Vargo announced they were leaving to spend more time with their families.
 Adams, who attended